 The drop in the sale of lagers is copied by the already less popular ales, those warmer, darker and more bitter beers.
 There’s been a gentle resurgence in traditional small-brewery ales, though.
 The Campaign for Real Ale says the number of independent breweries making traditional darker beer in casks is up on a year ago.
 That’s because the number of pints of real ale being sold is creeping ever so slightly up, while other beer sales are falling.

-The old favourites of the spirit world, vodka and gin, are being drunk in ever-decreasing amounts too.
+The old favorites of the spirit world, vodka and gin, are being drunk in ever-decreasing amounts too.
 The Wine And Spirit Trade Association says that spirit drinkers are falling in numbers, but those who are sticking with the hard stuff are moving towards malt whisky.

 Of the £17 billion pounds being spent in British pubs, almost £1 billion is on fizzy non-alcoholic drinks or fruit juices.
 Those figures are from the Publican’s Morning Advertiser newspapers, which also say two in every three soft drinks are sold before the evening drinkers arrive.